SeunAgbede/Dog-Facts-and-Images/README.md

 Hosted on netlify

-You can see the project [HERE](https://quizzical-galileo-ab85bf.netlify.app/)
+You can see the project live -> [HERE](https://quizzical-galileo-ab85bf.netlify.app/)